 An Evolving Recipe

 Carrot cake has been my favorite cake my whole life.
 Whenever I eat out and it is on the menu, that is what I order.
 My mom’s recipe has always been a favorite.
 She acquired it from a steakhouse we frequented often in my youth.
 If you are familiar with many of the recipes from the 60s, you know that the ingredients list is not the healthiest.
 Do they even sell margarine anymore?
-Let’s just say I have adapted my mom’s recipe a bit to fit my tastes and health preferences by adding fresh ginger to the frosting, substituting Sucanant unprocessed sugar for the white sugar, and eliminating a cup of oil by using buttermilk instead.
+Let’s just say I have adapted my mom’s recipe a bit to fit my tastes and health preferences by adding fresh ginger to the frosting, substituting Sucanant unprocessed sugar for the white sugar, and eliminating a cup of oil by using buttermilk and applesauce instead.
+My mom would say this isn’t her recipe at all:) Sorry mom.
+I still think you are amazing.

 Fortunately, my mom’s recipe didn’t involve raisins because I still can’t do raisins for the life of me.
 Maybe it is a texture thing.
 Hey, if you can do it, go for it.
 Raisins will add sweetness, fiber, and texture but to me, they are just a distraction from the spicy cake and cream cheese frosting.